-Oil down over 1% as trade war concerns hit demand outlook
+Oil down more than 1.5% as trade war concerns hit demand outlook

 Iran’s seizure of an Iraqi oil tanker raised some concerns about potential Middle East supply disruptions in the Gulf, with Iranian state media reporting on Sunday its Iranian Revolutionary Guards had seized the ship for smuggling fuel.

-Additional reporting by Roslan Khasawneh in Singapore and Aaron Sheldrick in Tokyo; editing by David Evans
+Additional reporting by Roslan Khasawneh in Singapore and Aaron Sheldrick in Tokyo; editing by David Evans and Kirsten Donovan